I’ve been thinking about his decision to reuse the same offending officers of the law in different movies.

 While most of his stories take place in similar corners of New York City, plagued by reoccurring problems and themes, they’re by no means directly narratively connected, as evidenced by the fact that Spike relies on his rotating repertory of thespians to populate vastly different characters from flick to flick.

 Which is why his choice to have the same cops, played by the same actors, rear their ugly heads again and again stands out as perhaps intentional enough to warrant unpacking.
-From Rick Aiello and Miguel Sandoval’s Officers Long and Ponte appearing in both Do the Right Thing and Jungle Fever, to Isiah Whitlock Jr.’s Agent Amos “Sheeeeeeeit” Flood showing up in both 25th Hour and She Hate Me, the reasoning behind Spike’s inversion of his usual “same actor, different character” recipe is, like most of his artistry, left open to interpretation as to what he might be saying.
+From Rick Aiello and Miguel Sandoval’s Officers Long and Ponte appearing in both Do the Right Thing and Jungle Fever, to Isiah Whitlock Jr.’s Agent/Detective (Amos) “Sheeeeeeeit” Flood showing up in 25th Hour, She Hate Me, AND Red Hook Summer, the reasoning behind Spike’s inversion of his usual “same actor, different character” recipe is, like most of his artistry, left open to interpretation as to what he might be saying.

 (I originally wrote “what he’s trying to say”, but Spike doesn’t seem to be in the didactic business; he’s a provocateur, preferring to Rorschach test the audience — what they think about what they think they see on screen says more about the world than the images themselves.
 So here are my Rorschach answers; psychoanalyze them, and me, as you will:).